PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- This failed because:
 		- It was intended for a consciousness to take over a corpse, not to absorb a great power into a living body
 		- The consciousness of an Overlord can never be contained within a Siberys Dragonshard, it is too closely connected to Siberys.
-	- Instead, the power of Rak Tulkesh corrupted the shard within the device, along with Garick's body.
+	- Instead, the power of Rak Tulkesh corrupted the shard within the device, along with Vorak's body.
 While this granted him increased power, it came at the cost of a short life.
-	- However, when he attempted to destroy the Silver Flame, the strange magic of the Mourning caused most of Garick's personality to be cast out and replaced by a desire to kill and destroy, while the shard within the machine now continuously seeks out bodies to fuel him.
+	- However, when he attempted to destroy the Silver Flame, the awesome power of the Silver Flame broke the Steelhardt's protection mechanisms, allowing the corrupted power to consume Vorak completely.
+This gave him a quasi-immortality, similar to Lichdom, but cost him his individuality, turning him into a rage-fueled killer.
 	- The only way to destroy Garick is to complete a ritual that can 'cleanse' the corrupted shard within.
 	- It can then be used as a way to 'cleanse' Woe?
 		- It was made to store a consciousness, so it can be used to steal Rak Tulkesh's consciousness from the Fractured Dragonshard (once the fragments are reunited).